Agricultural Preservation Fund Board

 - Agriculture Preservation Fund

 Time Meeting Location February 16, 2021 1:00 - 4:00 p.m.

 - Map of Local Qualified PDR Programs

-- Michigan Agricultural Preservation Fund Board Application Process and Scoring System
+- Michigan Agricultural Preservation Fund Policies & Procedures, Application Process & Scoring System

 The Michigan Agricultural Preservation Fund is a fund established for the purpose of providing grants to local qualifying entities to assist in the purchase of development rights of farmland.